-In an outdoorsy context, the term, "buck up" refers to cutting a felled tree and its branches up into shorter lengths.
-One may use a sawbuck at the end of the operation; at the beginning, simply prop up the wood to be cut on other logs.
-Either way, it is important to elevate the wood if possible to reduce the chances of the chain of your chainsaw does not come into contact with the ground (such contact dulls the teeth on the chain).
+"Buck up" can refer to cutting a felled tree and its branches up into shorter lengths.
+You may use a sawbuck at the end of the operation; at the beginning, simply prop up a long log to be cut on top of other logs.
+In either case, the idea is to elevate the wood if possible to reduce the chances of the chain of your chainsaw coming into contact with the ground (such contact dulls the teeth on the chain).

-One time you would buck up wood is in preparing for log cabin construction, you would cut a tree down, then buck up portions of it into the lengths required for construction purposes.
+One time you would buck up wood is in preparing for log cabin construction.
+In this case, you would cut a tree down, then buck up portions of it into the lengths required for construction purposes.

-An example that will have more relevance to the average homeowner (or at least to those who heat with wood) comes from preparing firewood for curing and eventual burning.
-You would buck up such wood to a suitable size (16 inches is a common length, but some people prefer to burn longer lengths), split it, and stack it outside for drying in neat rows.
+An example that will have great relevance to those who heat with wood comes from preparing firewood for curing and eventual burning.
+You would buck up a tree's wood to a suitable size (16 inches is a common length, but some people prefer to burn longer lengths), split it, and stack it outside for drying in neat rows.
 The shortened lengths are about the right size when it comes time to bring the firewood inside and insert it into a wood stove for burning.

-In addition to goggles, chainsaw operators commonly wear steel-toed boots, hard hats, protective ear muffs (chainsaws are very loud) and heavy work gloves (the pros also wear chaps to protect their legs).
+In addition to goggles, chainsaw operators commonly wear steel-toed boots, hard hats, protective ear muffs (chainsaws are very loud), and heavy work gloves (the pros also wear chaps to protect their legs).
 Do not wear loose-fitting clothing, dangling jewelry, or anything else that could become caught in the chain of the saw.
 For the same reason, long hair should be piled up under a hat (or, for superior safety, a hard hat).